LucasIsasmendi/portfolio/code/redux/books/human-redux.md

 5. A runnable example showing minimal routing can be found here: https://reduxbook.com/minimal-routing
 6. We can extend this approach to extract route parameters by using selectors and a small route matching library.

+### Extracting route parameters
+A few little tools and libraries on npm that can help with this include:
+- http-hash (787 Bytes)
+- ruta3 (742 Bytes)
+- feather-route-matcher (482 Bytes)

+### What if you want to do transitions?
+Personally, I tend to avoid page transitions and instead focus on showing the next thing as fast as possible.

+> Many times, we over-engineer by creating generic solutions that include solutions for problems we don't actually have.
+Many developers often assume they need a 12kb routing library just to show the right component for the right URL which simply isn't true.

 ## 9 Reactors